 M1 Finance does have account minimums, however.
 You must have a minimum account value of $100 to open an investing account on M1 Finance.
 If you would like to open a retirement account on M1 Finance, you will have to open the account with $500 or more.

-Charles Schwab is known as one of the most well known traditional online brokerages.
+Charles Schwab is one of the most well known traditional online brokerages on the market.

 With features ranging from full-service investment management from local advisors to do it yourself investing platforms, Schwab has services available to many different types of investors.